mzouvelos/Biodiversity_Shiny_Application/README.md

 - **About the app**

-Shiny Application for Appsilon interview.
+Shiny Application Example.
 The app is available at: https://michalis-zouvelos.shinyapps.io/Poland_Biodiversity/

 The application uses biodiversity data from [GBIF organization](https://www.gbif.org/occurrence/search?dataset_key=8a863029-f435-446a-821e-275f4f641165)
-The app let the user explore the biodiversity of Poland and the observation occurrences of the species.
+The app lets the user explore the biodiversity of Poland and the observation occurrences of the species.

 ![App Image](app_image_new.png)